OddPrograms/KeyTree/README.md

 # KeyTree
 KeyTree is my personal project to make a freely available password manager.

+KeyTree is entirely localized to your computer, there are no online components.
+This means you must keep your data.json file safe, _do not share it with anyone_.
+Do not delete the data.json as this contains your email/password information, and if you do not keep it stored elsewhere you will lose it upon deletion.

 Currently Supported Features:
 - Close with ESC
 - Adding default email to default_email.txt